Monday, February 28, 2011

 My best find was this Sawtooth Pin (Atrina Serrata) not that they are very rare but this is perhaps the largest individual I have ever found, coming in at just shy of 10 inches.
 These mollusks are listed as being occasional by McAlister (1993) in the Matagorda Island area but are however washed in by the hundreds on the surf beaches when there are major storms where they are light enough to reach the upper tide perimeters.
 The interior of the shells is a blaze of iridescent if the rather fragile shells are found before abrasive sands have taken their tolls.
 Below that brown exterior is a rainbow of color.

-What is rather strange about these and related bivalves, is that they use their adductor muscles to actually bend the shell closed whereas most bivalves use the muscles at the hinge of the shells to close up.
+, is that they use their adductor muscles to actually bend the shell closed whereas most bivalves use the muscles at the hinge of the shells to close up.

 I have always found these animals to be very difficult to find as live specimens in the bays.
 For me this one is a brute.
 Made my day.